 Many people don’t even think once before connecting to free Wi-Fi hotspots provided in coffee shops, hotels, shopping malls and other public places.
 However, while public Wi-Fi is convenient as it helps you pass the time or have some work done, it is also extremely vulnerable to hacking.
 Therefore, if you are not careful enough when using open networks, you may end up exposing your passwords, credit card details, photos, private conversations and other personal details you’d rather keep to yourself.

 As cybercriminals are constantly looking for security gaps to exploit, every Internet user needs to be aware of the potential risks and learn to protect themselves online, especially when using unsecured open networks.
 So before you connect to a free Wi-Fi hotspot, read our security guidelines below and take necessary precautions to browse safely and privately.
+Get more information on installations, which are complete turnkey and performed by in-house professionals.

 The most common Wi-Fi security threats